Joshi-Ketaki/joshi-ketaki.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a fifth year PhD candidate from Yale University advised by Prof. Abhishek Bhattacharjee.
+I am a fifth-year PhD student at Yale University, where I am advised by [Prof. Abhishek Bhattacharjee.](https://www.cs.yale.edu/homes/abhishek/).

-My research is inspired by cognitive principles for performance improvement in virtual memory management system.
-Specifically, I am revisiting memory access prefetching as a continual learning task typically seen in datacenters.
-My research aims at improving the use of machine learning for prefetching.
-This looks at the fundamnetal challenges such as catastrophic forgetting which limits the application of machine learning techniques for memeory management.
+My research leverages cognitive principles with the goal of making Machine Learning (ML)  solutions deployable in real-world computer systems.
+I am specifically interested in making ML solutions deployable in computer system optimizations such as prefetching and eviction in memory management.

-Before Yale, I was part of the compiler optimization group at NVIDIA.
-I completed my undergraduate from University of Pune, India and wrote my undergraduate thesis at Indian Institute of Technology, Mumbai where I was advised by Prof. Uday Khedkar.
+Prior to Yale, I worked at NVIDIA in the compiler optimization group.
+I received my undergraduate degree from the [University of Pune] (http://www.unipune.ac.in/university_files/about_university.htm) in India and carried out my undergraduate thesis research at the [Indian Institute of Technology, Bombay](https://www.iitb.ac.in/) in Mumbai, where [Prof. Uday Khedkar](https://www.cse.iitb.ac.in/~uday/) advised me.

-I originally hail from Pune also known as 'The Oxford of the East'- a city in western India surrounded by hills and home to many educational institutes.
-Apart from work, I enjoy swimming and cycling a lot.
-While indoors, I love experimenting with different spice profiles for tea.
+I am originally from [Pune](https://pune.gov.in/), commonly known as 'The Oxford of the East,' which is a city in western India surrounded by hills and home to numerous educational institutes.
+Aside from work, I like swimming and cycling.
+While I'm at home, I enjoy experimenting with different spice profiles for tea.

 News:
 ======
-1. September 2023: Serving as Communications Chair on the Society for Women Engineers(SWE) - Yale board.
+1. September 2023: Serving as the Communications Chair on the Society for Women Engineers(SWE) - Yale board.
-2. May 2023: Our work on mitigating catastrophic forgetting in LSTMs is out on arxiv.
+2. May 2023: Our work on Mitigating Catastrophic Forgetting in LSTMs is out on Arxiv.
 3. February 2023: Our work on prefetching using Complementary Learning System principles is selected for HOTOS '23.
-4. June 2022: Received ISCA 2022 travel grant and attended ISCA in person!
+4. June 2022: Received ISCA 2022 travel grant and attended ISCA in person.
-5. June 2022: Joined Nvidia Unified Virtual Memory Team as an Intern - Working on some exciting research!
-Stay tuned for more.
+5. June 2022: Joined Nvidia Unified Virtual Memory Team as an Intern.
+Achieved great results in improving the existing eviction algorithm.